Dark red brick wall

 • “Write a thank-you message for first-time donors that includes a link to our annual report.”

-Provide Context and Details
+Provide context and details.

 AI performs best with background information.
 If you’re asking for content support, include relevant details like the program name, the target audience, or the tone you’re aiming for.
 You can even provide a sample piece of already approved content.